mheinl/OnionCrawler/README.txt

 OR

-$ torsocks scrapy crawl OnionCrawler [-a argument1=value1] [-a argument2=value2] [-a argument3=value3] [...]
+$ torsocks scrapy crawl OnionCrawler [-a argument1=value1] [-a argument2=value2] [...]
 to customize the Crawler's behaviour, the argument/value pairs described below can be passed each with a prefixed '-a'

-Argument/Value					Description						Default
+Argument/Value				Description
---------------					-----------						-------
+--------------				-----------
-inputURL=<SingleURL>				Single URL to start crawling from			https://facebookcorewwwi.onion inputOnionList=<pathToOnionList>		Path to newline-separated .onion URL list		None inputHSProbeLog=<HSProbeLogFile> 	 	Read .onion names from HS Probe logfile			None searchTerms=<SearchTerms>			Comma-separated search terms				None (scarping all sites crawled) searchMode=<ORorAND>				Search either for any or all search terms		OR / any pipelineFile=<trueOrFalse>			De-/Activate pipeline scraping to filesystem		True pipelinePostgres=<trueOrFalse>			De-/Activate pipeline scraping to Postgres DB		False
+inputURL=<SingleURL>			Single URL to start crawling from inputOnionList=<pathToOnionList>	Path to newline-separated .onion URL list inputHSProbeLog=<HSProbeLogFile> 	Read .onion names from HS Probe logfile searchTerms=<SearchTerms>		Comma-separated search terms searchMode=<ORorAND>			Search either for any or all search terms pipelineFile=<trueOrFalse>		De-/Activate pipeline scraping to filesystem pipelinePostgres=<trueOrFalse>		De-/Activate pipeline scraping to Postgres DB

 Default